 The story of Blast of Tempest may have kicked off at a slow tempo, but like any tragedy, the audience quickly gets thrown into a world of chaos.
 Mixed with random flashbacks; vigorous action sequences; the input of Hamlet/Tempest quotes; and dramatic orchestral music overflowing in the background, all of this suspense and foreshadowing heightens the storytelling on a grandiose scale.

 While the story should be commended for its fabulous tragedy of war, rivalry and betrayal, Blast of Tempest is first and foremost a mind-game that severely meddles with our minds.
 From start to finish, the storytelling is a work of art that expels plenty of witty dialogue between the characters — especially Aika, Yoshino and Mahiro — painting each character’s intelligence and cunning nature in a sophisticated manner.

 Amongst themselves, the characters are constantly questioning each other’s motives and the world around them.
 What are they thinking?
 What are their motives?
 What are they hiding, and why?
 What is morally right and wrong?
 What is rational and irrational?
 And what is logical and not illogical?
-The characters aren’t the only ones questioning the mind-game within the story — even the audience is subjected to this deadly mind-game that has us entranced.
+The characters aren’t the only ones questioning the mind-game within the story — the audience is also subjected to this deadly mind-game.